agorischek/semantic-expect/README.md

 ## Setup

-To use `semantic-expect`, you'll need to register custom matchers with your test runner.
+To use Semantic Expect, you'll need to register custom matchers with your test runner.
 Instructions vary slightly by runner, but generally look like this:

 ```ts